Connect with us

 Mississippi’s hospital system is failing, and as campaigns really begin to share their ideas and solutions with voters, just one single candidate for high office, Democratic gubernatorial candidate Brandon Presley, has focused meaningful attention on the crisis.

 Right now, no Mississippi hospital — large or small, urban or rural, private or public — is immune from potentially debilitating financial concerns.
-Hospital are having to make -changing decisions about how they can balance their budgets.
+Hospital leaders are having to make life-changing decisions about how they can balance their budgets.
 They’ve slashed health care services, laid off staff or even closed doors permanently just to make ends meet.

 State Health Officer Dr. Daniel Edney put it bluntly a couple weeks ago on a radio program: “No one is knocking it out of the park right now.
 We have a spectrum of hospitals that literally see their drop-dead date ahead of them if something does not happen.”